ibbles/LearningUnreal/Game Mode.md

 The class to use for each of these is set in the Details panel of the Game Mode.

+Create a new Game Mode by Content Browser > right-click > Blueprint Class > Game Mode Base > Select.
+Game Modes are often named with the `GM_` prefix.

 The Game Mode to use can be set either in the Project Settings or the World Settings for a particular level.
 So either
 Project Settings > Project > Maps & Modes > Default Game Mode